Sliskovic/TaskManagement/server/README.md

     ```bash
     docker volume create pgdata

 6. Run the project using Docker Compose.
-Start the containers by running the following command:
+Start the containers by running the following command: **docker installed
     ```bash
     docker-compose up --build